Parents as Partners

 In Reception we use the Jolly Phonics scheme to teach children their initial phonic sounds.

-Please use the website below as online guide to phonics.
+Please use the website below as an online guide to phonics.
 We hope it will become a really useful way to find out more about phonics, how it is taught in classrooms and how you can help your child at home.

 Read to Succeed!